Byron/gitoxide/DEVELOPMENT.md

 happen that multiple packs are changed which isn't atomic.
 However, since this will be done in an additive fashion, first adding the new packs based on existing packs and loose objects, and then removing the packs and loose objects they replace, there is no race happening as all objects stay reachable at all times.

-## Approach
+## Use-Cases

-We will look at typical access patterns holistically based on various use-cases and decide which existing technical solution would fit best.
+We will look at typical access patterns holistically based on various use-cases, look at the problems they would run into and pick their preferred solution.

-## Problems and solutions

-### Loose references database has inconsistent reads

-When updating multiple references in a single transaction, writers may observe an intermediate states with some refs pointing to the previous value, some pointing to the new.

-The known **solution** is to switch to the `ref-table` implementation.

 ## Learnings